-The Supervisor
+Supervisor Instructions

-A suitably competent Supervisor, who may be the candidates' teacher, is responsible for the administration of the practical tests according to the procedures detailed here and in the Handbook for Centres.
-The Supervisor is also responsible for the preparation of the hardware and software.
+Centres are sent a set of Supervisor instructions for practical tests when they request the practical papers from CIE.
+These give any additional instructions which are specific to the particular assessment activity and must be carefully followed.
+A suitably competent Supervisor, who may be the candidates' tutor, is responsible for the administration of the practical tests according to these instructions and procedures.
+The Supervisor is responsible for the preparation of the hardware and software for the test.